DS3-2025/HTP_linear_regression_Cavatica/README.md

    Set Billing group (e.g. Pilot Funds, DS3_2025) and Location (e.g. AWS (us-east-1).
    Select 'Spot Instances' if desired.
 4. On <ins>Advanced settings</ins> tab:
-   Select 'Allow network access' (IMPORTANT).
+   Select 'Allow network access'.
 >[!IMPORTANT]
->If you do not allow network access you will be unable to install R packages or clone the code repository
+>If you do not allow network access you will be unable to install R packages or clone the code repository.
 5. Click Create.
 6. You should then be taken to the Dashboard for your new project.
    You may want to edit the project description.